grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API/05 Test Runs.md

 ## Stop load test run

-Manually stops a test run.
+Manually stops a load test run.
 If you follow along in the app, the test-run will be marked as `Aborted (by User)`.
 Note that can take a few moments before the test actually stops as the processor shuts down.

-**POST** `/loadtests/v2/runs/<test_run_id>/stop`
+**POST** `/loadtests/v2/runs/{id}/stop`